1tomany/rich-bundle/README.md

 Assuming the `Account` entity and `AccountRepository` repository already exist, update the `AccountRepository` class to implement your new `AccountRepositoryInterface`.

-Because only a single class will implement the `App\Account\Contract\AccountRepositoryInterface` interface, you can use it as a typehint and the Symfony container will know what class to inject.
+Because only a single class will implement the `App\Account\Contract\Repository\AccountRepositoryInterface` interface, you can use it as a typehint and the Symfony container will know what class to inject.

 ```php
 <?php